autotune/chef-repo/tf2server/README.md

-TF2server Cookbook
+TF2 Server Cookbook
 ============
 Installs Team Fortress 2 Dedicated Server.

-CentOS WARNING: In order to simplify things, this will back up and replace your current iptables rules at /etc/sysconfig/iptables-tf2.bac rather than actually add to them.
+CentOS WARNING: In order to simplify things, this will back up and replace your current iptables rules at /etc/sysconfig/iptables-tf2.bac rather than add to them.
 It is recommended you install this as part of a fresh installation on a server in your own LAN or at a VPS/Cloud provider.
-In Ubuntu, this uses UFW to dynamically add to the rules.
+In Ubuntu, this recipe uses UFW to dynamically add to the rules.

 Requirements
 ------------